-Over the years you’ve heard lots of business development tips, and maybe tried some of them.
-Here is the worst two business development tips we have ever heard.
-Have you tried them, or even worse still believing in them?
-Do you think these 2 ideas are as good as still believing the tooth fairy?
+Over the years you’ve heard lots of business development tips, and maybe even tried some of them.
+Here are what we think the worst two business development tips we have ever heard.
+Have you tried them, or even worse still do you believe them?

 Just in case you’re wondering – they are real!

 1. Do a good job – and the work will flow in.

 The classic way firms think they will get referrals or more more work.
 One recent quote was:

 This might be true, if you are well established.
 But work doesn’t just flow in because you’re good!
 These days, doing a good job is not enough; you need to go out to get the work.
 That might be using your network, keeping in touch or other types of marketing.

 2. Get yourself out there – and the work will flow in.